clavery/my-commerce-site/README.md

 #### Importing Data

 - `./cli.js import run` will run a migration site export folder, zip file or [migration script](#migration-scripts) and import it to the instance
+- Two types of migrations are supported, regular impex archives (in folder form) and JavaScript [migration scripts](#migration-scripts)
+- The `import migrate` subcommand will run all migrations in the `migrations` folder and "apply" them to your instance
+- Applying means that (normally) they will only run once and never again.
+- You can control behavior through the use of [lifecycle functions](https://github.com/SalesforceCommerceCloud/b2c-tools/blob/main/docs/MIGRATIONS.md#lifecycle-functions)
+    - For instance you can specify that specific migrations should always run, or only run if a certain condition is met (like not targeting a staging instance)
+- b2c-tools will bootstrap itself when migrations are run as long as it has minimal OCAPI permissions to do so (generally access to jobs)
+- `import run` will run a migration folder without applying it; in fact you can do this from any where
+- We maintain a tool version and a data version so that b2c-tools can evolve it's metadata and behavior over time and track if an instance needs to be updated
+    - For instance if we want to change how/where migrations are stored, we can do that and then update the data version

 #### Migration Scripts